MaikKempe/Sharkie/README.md

 - Open the folder and start the index.hmtl in your browser.

 ## License
-- The source code is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+- The source code is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
 - The copyright for all graphics and images belongs to [Developer Akademie](https://developerakademie.com/).

 ## Acknowledgments